Sierra Club: Overview

+In April 2025, Robert D. Bullard, widely regarded as the father of environmental justice, publicly requested that the Sierra Club remove his name from its Robert Bullard Environmental Justice Award, citing unmet promises and a failure to protect the predominantly Black Shiloh community.
+His statement intensified criticism of Jealous's leadership, after Jealous was reported to have referred to Bullard and community members as "snakes" in response to public criticism.
+Bullard subsequently called for a vote of no confidence in Jealous.
+Multiple no-confidence votes from staff, volunteers, and chapters further underscored organizational unrest.
+In July 2025, Jealous took a leave of absence from his role at the Sierra Club.
+On August 11, 2025, the Sierra Club board "unanimously voted to terminate Mr. Jealous' employment with the Sierra Club for cause following extensive evaluation of his conduct."
+In September 2025, Loren Blackford was named as the group's new executive director.

 The Sierra Club is organized on both a national and state level with chapters named for the 50 states and two U.S. territories (Puerto Rico and Washington D.C.)
 California is the lone state to have numerous chapters named for California counties.
 The club chapters allow for regional groups and committees, some of which have many thousands of members.
-These chapters further allow for special interest sections (ex.
-Camera, Outings), committees (conservation and political), and task forces on a single issue with some kind of geography involved.
-While much activity is coordinated at a local level, the club is a unified organization; decisions made at the national level take precedence, including the removal and creation of Chapters, as well as recruiting and removing members.
+These chapters further allow for special interest sections (e.g. camera, outings), committees (conservation and political), and task forces on a single issue with some kind of geography involved.
+While much activity is coordinated at a local level, the club is a unified organization; decisions made at the national level take precedence, including the removal and creation of chapters, as well as recruiting and removing members.

 The club is known for engaging in two main activities: promoting and guiding outdoor recreational activities, which is done throughout the United States but primarily in California (especially Southern California), and political activism to promote environmental causes.
-Sierra Club has been described as one of the United States' "leading environmental organizations."
-The Sierra Club makes endorsements of individual candidates for elected office.
+Described as one of the United States' "leading environmental organizations", the Sierra Club makes endorsements of individual candidates for elected office.